 The District shall maintain its strong ratings through prudent fiscal management and consistent communications with the rating analysts.
 The Director of Administrative Services shall manage relationships with the rating analysts assigned to the District's credit, using both informal and formal methods to disseminate information.
-Communication with the rating agencies shall include:
+Communication with the rating agencies shall include one or more of the following:

-- Full disclosure on an annual basis of the financial condition of the District; - A formal presentation, at least annually or as becomes necessary to the rating agencies, covering economic, financial, operational, and other issues that impact the District's credit; - Timely disclosure of major financial events that impact the District's credit; - Timely dissemination of the Comprehensive Annual Financial Report, following its acceptance by the District's Board; - Full and timely distribution of any documents pertaining to the sale of bonds; and - Periodic tours of the water system operations, as appropriate.
+- Full disclosure on an annual basis of the financial condition of the District; - A formal presentation, at least annually or as becomes necessary to the rating agencies, covering economic, financial, operational, and other issues that impact the District's credit; - Timely disclosure of major financial events that impact the District's credit; - Timely dissemination of the Comprehensive Annual Financial Report, following its acceptance by the District's Board; - Full and timely distribution of any documents pertaining to the sale of bonds; and - Periodic tours of the water and wastewater system operations, as appropriate.